What are iDevBooks worksheets?

 To open a worksheet in an iDevBooks app you type in the worksheet number.
 Each worksheet has a unique 5-digit number.

 Worksheets work in 21 iDevBooks math apps and a list of all compatible apps is here.
-If your app does not have the Worksheets button, please check that it's version is 5.0 or higher.
+If your app does not have the Worksheets button, please check that it is listed in the compatible apps list and that you are using the latest version.

 You can open worksheets that are made for other iDevBooks apps, as long as the problems are compatible with the current app.
 All addition problems can be opened with any addition app, all division problems with any division app, etc.